bhagiradhijayaram/Frontend-Development-from-scratch/README.md

 ### 5. What are the advantages and disadvantages of CSS?

-✅ Advantages of CSS:
+✅ Advantages:

-Separation of content and style
+- Separation of content and design – Makes code cleaner and easier to manage.
-- HTML handles structure, CSS handles styling, making both easier to maintain.

-Reusability
-- One CSS file can style multiple HTML pages, reducing repetition.
+- Reusability – One CSS file can style multiple HTML pages.

-Faster Page Loading
-- External stylesheets are cached by the browser, improving performance.
+- Improved website performance – External stylesheets are cached by browsers.

-Easier Maintenance
-- Changes to a single CSS file affect all linked HTML pages instantly.

-Consistent Design
-- Ensures uniform look and feel across the entire website.

-Responsive Design
-- Enables websites to adapt across devices using media queries.

-❌ Disadvantages of CSS:
+❌ Disadvantages:

-Browser Compatibility Issues
-- Some styles may behave differently in different browsers.
+- Browser compatibility issues – Styles may render differently across browsers.

-Complexity in Large Projects
-- Without proper structure (like BEM, SCSS, or CSS Modules), CSS can become messy.

-No Logic or Conditionals
-- CSS lacks built-in logic, making dynamic styling limited without JS or preprocessors.

-Global Scope (in plain CSS)
-- Styles can unintentionally affect other elements unless scoped carefully.
+- Global scope in plain CSS – Styles can accidentally affect unintended elements.
+- No logic or dynamic behavior – CSS can't handle conditions or interact dynamically without JavaScript.